There is a golden age feeling to the TV industry at the moment. And sometimes it seems like everyone wants to know how to become a screenwriter.

 The terrestrial channels we all know and love are still making shows.

-There is also a mass of new production companies, and online drama is booming, with Netflix and Amazon producing some amazing work, and Apple getting going soon.
+There is also a mass of new production companies, and online drama is booming, with Netflix and Amazon producing some amazing work.

 Overall there is a flood of new drama being commissioned.
 This really is a very exciting time for anyone who wants to live by writing a screenplay or two.